demirantay/notebook/compsci/web-backend/rest-api/README.md

   - HTTP is connectionless.
   - HTTP is media independent, which means any type of data can be sent through the http.
   - HTTP is stateless, neither the server nor the client keeps a track of the last request.

+  HTTP makes use of the Uniform Resource Identifier (URI) to identify any given resource and establish a connection.
+HTTP request and response, use a generic message format of RFC 822 for transferring the data.
+The generic message of any HTTP request and response, consists of the following four items:
+  - 1 - A start line
+  - 2 - Zero or more `Headers`
+  - 3 - Empty line indicating the end of the header fields
+  - 4 - and, Optional message `Body`.

+  HTTP header holds the metadata and information about the HTTP method, while the body contains the data that we want to send to the server.

+- HTTP Methods/Verbs:(The most important part of a request is the HTTP Method (verbs).
+These methods tells the server what to do with the data received in the request. ) --
+  - `GET` -- The GET method is used to get the information from the server.
+This is equivalent to the SELECT statement in SQL.
+There is no message body in the GET request as it is meant to only fetch the data from the server
+  - `POST` -- This is used to send the data to the server.
+This can be students information, some XML file or some JPG file.
+The message body contains the data.
+POST requests are generally used to create but it can be used to update the existing data as well.
+  - `PUT` -- This should be used when we have to replace/update/create the data, which is already present/not present on the server with the data that we pass in the message body.
+  - `DELETE` -- This should be used to delete the data on the server.

+  You must notice that, with every method, we have mentioned should be used, as we can only advice to follow the standards.
+Just saying, but DELETE can be used to create a new entry, but we must follow the standards to avoid any confusion.

+  > There are many more HTTP methods however I cannot note all of them down here.
+Read the docs.

 <br>
 <br>